proddata/crate/docs/sql/statements/create-table.rst

 to data loss since the system is aware that the replica shard didn't receive all writes.
 In such a scenario, :ref:`ALTER TABLE ..
 REROUTE PROMOTE REPLICA
 <alter-table-reroute-promote-replica>` can be used to force the
-:ref:`allocation <glossary-shard-recovery>` of a stale replica copy to at least recover the data that is available in the stale replica copy.
+:ref:`allocation <gloss-shard-recovery>` of a stale replica copy to at least recover the data that is available in the stale replica copy.

 Say you've a 3 node cluster and a table with 1 configured replica.
 With